 A cover letter is an essential tool for impressing a potential employer and getting that dream job.
-Not all jobs have it always stipulated that a cover letter needs to be sent alongside the application, but things have changed and as the jobs market becomes ever more competitive many employers are now only accepting applications with these letters.
+Not all jobs have always stipulated that a cover letter needs to be sent alongside the application, but things have changed and as the jobs market becomes ever more competitive many employers are now only accepting applications with these letters.
 The good news is that writing one isn’t rocket science.
 Anybody can get the cover letter that can show them in their most positive of lights whilst delighting the person reading it.

 What is a Cover Letter?